 Certificate Program: 6 semester-hour credits

 Saint Joseph’s College also has several transfer agreements with other higher education institutions.
 Saint Joseph’s College maintains agreements with other accredited institutions allowing for the acceptance of previously earned credits.
-Learn more and find out if your school has an agreement with our institution.

 Saint Joseph’s College will grant transfer credit from hospital based schools.
 Transfer credit guidelines apply and official transcripts are required.
 If the school in question has closed, the State Department of Education in your state should have record of the current custodian of records for the school.
 Programs covered include Schools of Nursing, Radiologic Technology, Practical Nursing, and Anesthesiology.
 Saint Joseph’s College will also consider credit for graduates from Medical Technician Training, Midwifery Training, and Nurse Practitioner Training programs.